svn2github/dotnetzip/Readme.txt

 Many people seem to think, incorrectly, that the classes in the System.IO.Compression namespace, like GZipStream or DeflateStream, can create or read zip files.
-This is not correct.
+Not true.

 The System.IO.Compression namespace, starting with v2.0 for the desktop Framework and v3.5 for the Compact Framework, includes base class